-The Diocese's financial instruments consist of cash balances, accounts and notes receivable, investments (including beneficial interest in foundation), and accounts payable.
-The Diocese's estimates of fair value approximate their carrying amounts as of June 30, 2019 and 2018.
+The Diocese's financial instruments consist of cash balances, accounts and notes receivable, investments (including beneficial interest in foundation), and notes and accounts payable.
+The Diocese's estimates of fair value approximate their carrying amounts as of June 30, 2020 and 2019.